MicrosoftDocs/fabric-docs/docs/governance/protection-policies-create.md

     :::image type="content" source="./media/protection-policies-create/provide-name-description.png" alt-text="Screenshot of name and description page in protection policy configuration.":::

 1. On the **Choose the sensitivity label used to detect sensitive items** page, select **+ Add sensitivity label** and choose the sensitivity label you want to associate with the policy.
 The label must be a protected label and correctly configured.
-See [the prerequistes for details](#label-prerequisites).
+See [the prerequisites for details](#label-prerequisites).
 You can select only one label per policy.

     :::image type="content" source="./media/protection-policies-create/choose-sensitivity-label.png" alt-text="Screenshot of choose sensitivity label page in protection policy configuration.":::

     After you've chosen the label, select **Add** and then **Next**.

 1. On the **Choose data sources to apply the policy** page, select **Microsoft Fabric**.
-If you see mulitple data sources listed, be sure to select only Fabric.
+If you see multiple data sources listed, be sure to select only Fabric.
 The policy will apply to [supported item types](./protection-policies-overview.md#supported-item-types) in all workspaces.
 When done, select **Next**.

     :::image type="content" source="./media/protection-policies-create/choose-data-sources.png" alt-text="Screenshot of choose data source page in protection policy configuration.":::